signaturescience/siann/README.md

 The process of making a database does two things.
 The trivial step is to create a bowtie database index.
 The harder step is to establish how much of each genome is species-specific and how much is strain-specific by aligning every genome against each other.
 The crucial pieces of the resulting database is a bowtie index and a file called all.null, which contains the proportion of each reference that is species- and strain-specific.
 Without those files, the database cannot be used.

 ## Requirements
-Can be installed with conda, using python2 (for now)
+1) Can be installed with conda, using python2 (for now)

-`conda create -n siann -c bioconda bowtie2 parallel mummer scipy python=2`

-or:

 `conda create -n siann -c bioconda siann`

+2) Alternatively, you can install all requirements, and install the latest version

 ## Database Construction